Frequently Asked Questions

 When purchased from an agent or within a state rep’s territory, every Peterson sawmill comes with a half-day’s training.
 Outside these areas, a detailed instruction and training video is supplied prior to your mill delivery.
 Peterson also offers unlimited free phone support, using our international free phone numbers.

 What else will I need to get my mill up and running?

 Our mills always include a complete kit to get you milling right away.
 We also have a wide range of accessories and merchandise available.

 The mills and tracks are packaged within a solid crate (2×4″ frame, 6×1″ base and fully covered in 12mm (1/2″) ply sheets).
 All mill components are strapped down to prevent damage within the crate.

 All mills are covered by insurance from when they leave the factory up until they reach the customer.
-In the unlikely event of damage occurring during shipping, Petersons will immediately airfreight damaged components or source replacement parts from our Agents/State Rep’s.
-Petersons will then handle dealings with the insurance company leaving the customer to get on with sawing lumber.
+In the unlikely event of damage occurring during shipping, Peterson will immediately airfreight damaged components or source replacement parts from our agents/state rep’s.
+Peterson will then handle dealings with the insurance company, leaving the customer to get on with sawing lumber.

 Do you offer any upgrades?

 Standard frames on the 6″ and 8″ WPF mills (1.2m/4ft) can be upgraded to a larger dimension (1.8m/6ft) at the time of order for larger logs.
-All 13hp motors are fully upgradable to 20hp and 24hp Honda motors at a later date, and all 6″ cut units are fully upgradable to 8″ cut at a later date.
 When upgrading models, but keeping the same size motor, output is reduced by about 5%.
 Upgrading from 20hp to 24hp can increase output by up to 15%.